In-Vehicle Infotainment System Development

 At Embitel, we take care of all the potential security issues that can crop up and make sure the car infotainment software is completely secured.
 One of them is to get your Android infotainment system certified by Google which can solve some of the security issues.

-A. We have a very robust and comprehensive reference design for car infotainment system and many of its components can be reused.
+Ans.
+We have a very robust and comprehensive reference design for our automotive infotainment system and many of its components can be reused.

 This reduces the development time required for POC, prototype and production-grade solution development.
 The reusability of many of the components also lowers the development cost.